-See Goethe University Frankfurt's academic calendar here.
+See University of Frankfurt's academic calendar here.

-Goethe University Frankfurt does not have on-campus accommodation, as is common in Europe.
+University of Frankfurt does not have on-campus accommodation, as is common in Europe.
 The Goethe Welcome Centre will be pleased to assist you in finding suitable accommodation for the duration you are in Frankfurt.

 Goethe University Frankfurt offers advice on accommodation here.